 The Cities That Raised Super Bowl Players

-The journey to Super Bowl LV started in some unexpected places for these football stars.
+The journey to Super Bowl LVII started in some unexpected places for these football stars.

-This year’s epic Super Bowl showdown between the Kansas City Chiefs and the Tampa Bay Buccaneers has us thinking about what it takes to become a player of this caliber.
+This year’s epic Super Bowl showdown between the Kansas City Chiefs and the Philadelphia Eagles has us thinking about what it takes to become a player of this caliber.
 Not only is it the dedication, countless hours of practice and support of friends and family, but something else…

-These players are all hometown heroes, and today we’re celebrating the great cities they hail from — cities that no doubt will be cheering louder than anyone on Sunday.
+These players are all hometown heroes.
+Today we’re celebrating the great cities they hail from — cities that no doubt will cheer louder than anyone on Sunday.
 Except for Donna Kelce, but more on that later.

 Kansas City Chiefs